Macrogol 3350 (Molaxole) Powder: Supply issue

 Where macrogol is not available, prescribers may want to consider the following alternatives (links to the NZ Formulary):

 We listed an alternative product from 1 April 2025 so people can continue to access this treatment.
-It has the same active ingredients and flavour as the usual Molaxole brand.
-This arrived in New Zealand in mid-May 2025, it may take another 1 to 2 weeks to reach pharmacies.
+It has the same active ingredients as the usual Molaxole brand.
+This product contains gluten.

 • Brand: APO Health Macrogol